On the surface chemisorption of oxidizing fine iron particles: insights gained from molecular dynamics simulations: Model formulation for molecular dynamics simulations

 The free-molecular mass transfer rate is dependent on the MAC.
 The MAC or absorption coefficient is defined as the fraction of incoming oxygen molecules that, upon collision with the iron surface, are absorbed (accommodated) rather than reflected.
 The MAC is defined as

 with $n_\mathrm{abs,g}$ the number of absorbed gas molecules and $n_\mathrm{tot,g}$ the total number of gas molecules colliding the surface.

 When iron is burned in air, both oxygen and nitrogen may contribute to the total TAC.
-The MAC determines the contribution of oxygen to total TAC.
-In this work, the total TAC is calculated as
+The thermal accommodation coefficients for $\mathrm{Fe}$ with $\mathrm{N_2}$ is independently determined from the interaction between $\mathrm{Fe_xO_y}$ with $\mathrm{O_2}$.
+The ratio between the numbers of collisions of oxygen and nitrogen with the surface is determined by the molar fraction, denoted by $X_\mathrm{O_2}$.
+In the case that an oxygen molecule is accommodated to the surface, it does not contribute to the thermal accommodation coefficient.
+To account for this effect, the total TAC is calculated as

+Note that if the oxygen molecule is chemically absorbed, the amount of enthalpy possessed by the absorbed oxygen is added to the total internal energy of the particle.